hawalurahman/hawalurahman.github.io/_posts/2025-06-18-interacting-with-transformer-and-llms.markdown

 ---
-layout: "post"
+layout: post
-title: "Interacting with Large Language Models and Transformers"
+title: Interacting with Large Language Models and Transformers
 ---

 Here are several codes that I often use to interact with Large Language Models (LLMs) and Transformers so I don't have to reopen my old jupyter notebooks and Hugging Face documentation: